mpe85/go-broker/README.md

 This library provides a broker implementation that handles publishing of messages in a thread-safe manner.
 It supports multiple concurrent publishers as well as multiple clients subscribing to the broker.
-All operations on the broker (like publish, subscribe, unsubscribe) are synchronized, but may time out if the broker loop is too busy.
+All operations on the broker (like publish, subscribe, unsubscribe) are synchronized, but may time out if the internal broker loop is too busy.
 The size of the internal buffer that buffers published messages is configurable, as well as the timeout duration.

 ## Installation